-Healing on the Inca Trail
+Healing On The Inca Trail

 Most of the women on our trip were from Canada, however, a few of us came from the United States.
 We were all so happy to be there, it brought an instant camaraderie to the group.
-For me, I realized pretty quick that something else was happening to my mind, body, and spirit.
+For me, I realized pretty quickly that something else was happening to my mind, body, and spirit.

-Hiking through the ancient ruins, I felt surrounded by the ancestors and it was very comforting.
+"Hiking through the ancient ruins, I felt surrounded by the ancestors and it was very comforting.
 I felt that something was happening to my soul.
-As we visited the weavers way up in the Andes, I felt a strong connection to community and history.
+As we visited the weavers way up in the Andes, I felt a strong connection to community and history."

-Once the hiking started on the actual Inka Trail, I felt this power literally start to surge through my body.
+Once the hiking started on the Inka Trail, I felt this power literally start to surge through my body.
 Each day I got stronger and stronger, even with less sleep.
-I realized that I also needed to meditate and have quiet time on the trail because there was healing happening beyond what I had any idea I needed.
+I realized that I also needed to meditate and have quiet time on the trail because there was healing happening beyond what I realized I actually needed.
 Even the challenge of hiking up to nearly 14,000 feet on the second day of the hike brought a feeling of contentment and deep peace.
 Sitting on the peak with all of the other women, knowing we made it, was such a powerful experience.

 At night, the stars were so bright and plentiful that it was hard to make out the Southern Cross!
-Once everyone else were in their tents, I came out and did healing meditations under the stars for about 45 minutes.
+Once everyone else was in their tents, I took some time to do some healing meditations under the stars for about 45 minutes.

-On the 3rd night it was misty when we went to bed, but our guide had told me that if it cleared up, it was the best view of the trip.
+On the third night, it was misty when we went to bed, but our guide had told me that if it cleared up, it was the best view of the trip.
 It was crazy but when I got up in the middle of the night to use the “special tent” the clouds actually parted and I was able to do a meditation and see the Milky Way so brightly it took my breath away.
 As I walked back to my tent, the clouds covered back over the sky.
 I just smiled, knowing that I had been given a special gift from the angels.
-Simply beautiful.

 Hiking up Huayna Picchu the next day, the sky was bright blue, and it’s straight up the side of the mountain on these tiny stairs!
-It’s a crazy hike, but at the top as I stared out to a 360 degree view of the Andes Mountains and Machu Picchu below, I knew I had come there to heal and renew my spirit.
+It’s a crazy hike, but at the top, as I stared out to a 360-degree view of the Andes Mountains and Machu Picchu below, I knew I had come there to heal and renew my spirit.

-For a woman over 50, I wanted to be an example that no matter what it’s time to keep going.
-By trying new things and pushing myself.
+For a woman over 50, I wanted to be an example that no matter what, it’s time to keep going, keep trying new things and pushing myself.
 This trip filled me with joy in my heart and a readiness for more adventure.